 Riel is a leading criminal practitioner with a strong prosecution practice.
 She is cited in the Directories where she has been described as “measured, calm and efficient” and “an extremely able and conscientious barrister with a persuasive and likeable style”.
 She is presently instructed as Leading Counsel to the Independent Inquiry into Child Sexual Abuse.
-This appointment does not affect her existing professional commitments, and she will be able to accept new instructions in 2018.
+Due to the nature of the inquiry, Riel remains available to accept new instructions.

 Riel’s principal area of practice is serious crime, and she specializes in cases involving murder, serious organised crime, and sexual offences.
 She is principally known for her work in the field of slavery and human trafficking, advising upon the legislation and successfully prosecuting a number of these difficult and high profile trials with “consummate skill”.